Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Summary

+One also needs to explore avenues to deal with non-affine parameters, such as the $\Ein$ variable, to further minimize the computational costs of the emulations.
+Moreover, it is necessary to expand the framework developed here to treat systems with the presence of significant Coulomb effects in their continuum physics, likely by following the procedures outlined in the existing LIT studies~\cite{Efros:2007nq}.

-The emulator developed here could potentially be transformed into a data-driven emulator by discovering the emulator from the training data $\resolventamp(E^{tr}_\alpha, \vectheta^{tr}_\alpha)$ without projecting the underlying equation system.
-This would generalize the so-called parameterized matrix model (PMM)~\cite{Cook:2024toj}, a recently proposed machine learning platform based on Hermitian or Unitary matrices, to a platform based on general matrices.
-Such a data-driven emulator would also generalize the (near)-optimal rational approximation to a multivariate approximation.
+Lastly, these emulators could be transformed into a data-driven type by calibrating them directly to the training data $\resolventamp(E^\mathrm{tr}_\alpha, \vectheta^\mathrm{tr}_\alpha)$ without explicitly projecting the underlying equation system.
+This would generalize the so-called parameterized matrix model (PMM)~\cite{Cook:2024toj}, a recently proposed machine learning platform based on Hermitian or Unitary matrices, to deal with problems with continuous spectra.
+Such data-driven emulators would also generalize the (near-)optimal rational approximations for a univariate function to a method for multivariate functions.